tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Register the Microsoft.DataMigration resource provider with your Azure subscription.
+- Register the Microsoft.DataMigration resource provider with your Azure subscription

 #### Exit Criteria

-- The Microsoft.DataMigration resource provider is accessible from your Azure subscription.
+- The Microsoft.DataMigration resource provider is accessible from your Azure subscription

 ### Task 2: Create Azure Database Migration Service

-In this task, you will provision an instance of the Azure Database Migration Service (DMS).
+In this task, you will provision an instance of the Azure Database Migration Service (DMS)

 #### Tasks to Complete

-- Create an instance of the Azure Database Migration Service (DMS).
+- Create an instance of the Azure Database Migration Service (DMS)

 #### Exit Criteria

-- DMS has been provisioned in Azure.
+- DMS has been provisioned in Azure

 ### Task 3: Assess the on-premises database